 To be confident of a win, you and your team must be in tip-top physical condition and pre-hike training is the best way to get into shape for the big event.
 A twice weekly run for about thirty minutes around your neighbourhood should build up your stamina.
 Quit smoking (if you smoke) also helps and running with a full pack will also get you ready for what it will feel like when carrying food, clothes and a tent on the hike.
 Sure, running with a full pack in Suburbia may look a little ridiculous, but while you are running, you will know that whoever heckles you today will kiss your feet later on when they find your Team has won the Hoadley Hide.
 You should start your training about two or three months before, so that by the time of the actual event, you and your team will be a pack of Hide hungry winners, ready to tear the opposition apart.

 The right equipment is another winning factor.
 Since even the fittest team cannot win if they are lugging around packs that would give Arnie Schwarzenegger a hernia, the trick is to travel light.
-Chances are you won’t change your clothes unless you are hellishly wet, or you want to impress a member of the opposite sex that you want to pick up.
+Chances are you won’t change your clothes unless you are hellishly wet, or you want to dress to impress.
 The second excuse is NULL and VOID because everyone else there will be totally filthy along with you, so take only as much as you need for emergencies.
 A nice light hiking tent, such as the increasingly popular dome tent is a necessity and a warm, but light sleeping bag is also fundamental.
 Your food must be good and hearty so as to replace all of your lost energy, but also it needs to be easily to cook and as light as a feather.
 Fossick around your local supermarket for food and you will be surprised what you can find.
 Along with this goes the first aid kit, ropes, pen and paper that are also used in completing the various stunts.

 Once you’ve made it to the Hide, you have to start along your winning ways as soon as possible.
 Walk quickly and as you overtake other starters, have some nice things to say to them.
 Sometimes you have to go through the predictable greetings of “How many stunts are you doing?”, but the act of becoming immensely popular is never a bed of roses.
 When there are no other teams within sight, RUN………..